rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

 Imagery throughout aims to tie in with the goals of the site, for example images of the garden should provide a feeling of calm.
-Images focusing on the social commmunity aspect should be friendly and welcoming.
-The logo used in the header has been chosen for it's simplicity yet it is still able to covey a message to the user - "this is a site that focuses on improving your wellbeing".
+Images focusing on the social community aspect should be friendly and welcoming.
+The logo used in the header has been chosen for its simplicity yet it is still able to convey a message to the user - "this is a site that focuses on improving your wellbeing".

 <br>